Harpersfield, New York

 Harpersfield is a town in Delaware County, New York, United States.
 The population was 1,442 at the 2020 census.
 The town is on the northern border of the county.

 History

-The town was formed in 1768 by Colonel John Harper, who fought for the state of New York during the American Revolutionary War.
+Colonel John Harper and his brothers purchased the land that would become Harpersfield in 1768, and the family's first permanent structure was built in 1771; the settlement was burned by Loyalist and Native American forces allied with Joseph Brant and John Butler in 1777, and the town was formally organized in 1787.

 Geography

 The northern town line is the border of Otsego County, while the northeastern town boundary is the border of Schoharie County.
 The village of Stamford is on the town's southeastern border.

 According to the United States Census Bureau, the town has a total area of 109.5 km2, of which 108.8 km2 is land and 0.7 km2, or 0.63%, is water.
 The northern three-quarters of the town drains westward via Charlotte Creek and several tributaries to the Susquehanna River near Oneonta, while the remainder drains south to the West Branch Delaware River, which forms the south town boundary.